-Grain size distribution of extracted sands from the bedding mortars are compared with the ASTM C 144 specification of natural sand for unit masonry, which shows that for all size fractions, sands are within the upper and lower limits of ASTM C 144 size gradation for natural sand indicating comparable particle sizes to the C 144 masonry sand.
-The 'percent retained' histogram plots also show modal size around 0.3 mm for both sands.
-Fineness modulus of sands are 2.05 for No. 1, and 1.86 for No. 2.
+Grain size distribution of extracted sands are compared with the ASTM C 144 specification of natural sand for unit masonry, which shows that for all size fractions, sands are higher than the upper limit of ASTM C 144 size gradation for natural sand indicating a noticeably finer particle size than C 144 masonry sand.
+The 'percent retained' histogram plot also shows enrichment of fines compared to the 'normal' distribution.
+Therefore, sand used in the mortar is judged to be overall noticeably finer than a modern ASTM C 144 masonry sand, which would have increased the water requirements of freshly mixed mortar.